Jayasagar/android-video-gallery/README.md

+##### Tested on
+* Real Device - Android 4.4,
-Tested on Android 4.4, Android 6 and
+* Real Devie - Android 6

-###### Notes on solution
+* Genymotion - Cutom phone 7.0.0 and on 4.4 -> But somehow it has issue with camera :( -> Could not continue

+###### Quick notes
 * Store video in the internal storage so that it is specific to application
 * Store video information(Name, duration, URIs) in the SQLLite so that we can easily query and present to user

-###### Pending
-* Test across the devices start from 4.1
-* Card view margin top -- DONE
-* Order By creation date - ORM - DONE
-* Play video on click - DONE
-** Stop continuous playing -- Not Clear to fix - TODO
-* Infinite Scroll -- DONE
-* Date conversion -- DONE
-* User to fill the video name
-* Loggers
-* Notify adapter after Recorded Video -- DONE
-* Play icon on card --
+* Used Glide for Thumbnail and caching
+* Used Sugar ORM for SQLLite
+* Not able to manage with Tests :(

 ###### Features
 * Video recording